 This is also a movie doused in melancholy and poetry.
 The vivid dreams and the colourful ambitions of youth – some destroyed, some fulfilled – are portrayed in all of their magnificent beauty.
 And Lucie isn’t alone.
 Other students – particularly the flamboyant and confrontational Patrick (Richard Ayoade) – embark on Julie’s journey, collaborating and supporting her throughout.
 Filmmaking (particularly fiction) is barely a lone occupation.
 Lucie must share her work and her dreams with other students in order to succeed.

 The 1980s indie soundtrack is utterly British and absolutely spectacular, providing a very fine finishing touch to the complex and multilayered narrative, performances and visuals.
 I attempted to write down the name of the songs and artists as the final credits rolled but wasn’t able to do it in the few seconds provided.
 I hope they do release it on Spotify, or elsewhere.
 The mysterious lyrics “Is that all there is, is that all there is” are still ringing in my head.

 The Souvenir: Part II showed at the 69th San Sebastian International Film Festival, when this piece was originally written.
 It shows in October at the BFI London Film Festival.
-This inherently British drama was produced by BBC Films and the BFI, and a very big theatrical release is guaranteed to follow soon.
+In cinemas on Friday, February 4th.
+On Mubi on Wednesday, April 20th.
+This inherently British drama was produced by BBC Films and the BFI.